shayanali4/blog-app/README.md

 ### Displaying Analytics

-Analytics are displayed using the `EventsTrend` component to visualize trends and tables to show event counts per post.
+Analytics are displayed using a component (`EventsTrend`) to visualize trends and tables to show event counts per post.

 ## 🔹 Additional Notes